 A breast augmentation by New York City Plastic Surgeon, Dr. Steven Wallach can be performed using many different incisions; this includes placing the incision underneath the breast, along the border of the areola (periareolar), in the armpit, transabdominal (TABA), or transumbilical (TUBA).

-Breast Enhancement Incision Options
+Breast Implant Incision Options

 Inframammary Incision (underneath the breast)